 This year’s belief is based on the brilliance of key individuals rather than the depth of the squad, but can a handful of players paper over some glaring cracks and win a tournament?
 Only with one, essential ingredient.

 If South Africa finish top of their group they will be highly unlikely to face Australia in the quarterfinals – assuming Australia won’t finish fourth.
+New Zealand, too, are unlikely to finish last of the qualifying teams, which leaves England or Sri Lanka as the likely opponents.

 Struggling to ignite their campaign